accesso Blog Series: Five Tips for Upselling, Driving Revenue and Improving the Guest Experience.

 - Make the Right Recommendations

 With irrelevant recommendations, you run the risk of irritating your guest, potentially leading to shopping cart abandonment and a loss of trust.
 Fortunately, once you’ve identified your guests’ needs and preferences, selecting the right upsell offer becomes much easier.
-According to Forrester, product recommendations are responsible for an average of 10 percent to 30 percent of eCommerce revenue, so it’s important to make sure you’re presenting guests with the right offer at the right time.
+According to Forrester, product recommendations are responsible for an average of of eCommerce revenue, so it’s important to make sure you’re presenting guests with the right offer at the right time.

 To drive home the relevance of your offer, it’s helpful to “sell” the benefits of the upsell, educating guests on the offer’s benefits and what’s in it for them.
 For example, when suggesting the purchase of a VIP park pass, it’s important to share all perks associated with the pass – like backstage tours and exclusive insider information – in addition to the expected front-of-the-line access.
 Even a first-time visitor to a museum may be tempted to upgrade to an annual family membership if it presents the right benefits, whether those are discounts on dining, complimentary IMAX passes or even the freedom to return in the future for a modest surcharge.